danhetrick/quirc/README.md

 ## Quirc Gadget

-**Quirc** can also be ran as a "gadget" (like the discontinued (Windows Desktop Gadgets)[https://en.wikipedia.org/wiki/Windows_Desktop_Gadgets]).
+**Quirc** can also be ran as a "gadget" (like the discontinued [Windows Desktop Gadgets](https://en.wikipedia.org/wiki/Windows_Desktop_Gadgets)).
 The application will run without a window title and border, and it will not appear in the task manager; the window can't be moved with the mouse.
 Optionally, the gadget can appear on top of all other windows, or normally.
 These command-line arguments are used to configure the Quirc gadget:

     -g, --gadget            Run Quirc as a gadget
     -x NUMBER               Gadget's X location